Postman CLI command options

 postman login

 This command authenticates the user and locally caches the Postman API key. login requires one option, --with-api-key, that accepts the Postman API key.
-The login command is required only once per session.
-Once you've signed in, you remain signed in until you use the logout command or your Postman API key expires.
+The login command is required once per session.
+You remain signed in until you use the logout command or your Postman API key expires.

 Example